 Another way to see what’s up is to ask your coworkers.
 Is anyone engaged in the community?
 What has their experience been like?
 Your colleagues are the best source of information about your local agile community.
 Use them for advice and guidance.

 So now you know when your next meeting is.
 Go!
 Attend those meetings.
 Even if you’re just starting out on your agile journey, you have unique experiences you can share.
 You have experiments that you’ve tried that have succeeded and failed.
 All of those things help a community grow.

 Agile Denver is surprisingly large and engaged.
 Several hundred people come together every month to work together in different SIGs (special interest groups).
 The number of attendees at each SIG meeting varies wildly and there is usually only a little overlap in attendance.
 The important thing is that many people are sharing their ideas and their experience with other agilists.
 And that is critical to making a community work.

 If your community doesn’t have a SIG for your particular interest, say Product Ownership, what should you do?
-The best advice is to take some guidance from Wikipedia – be bold.
+The best advice is to take some guidance from – be bold.
 Find out how you can start your own SIG.
 Talk to the organizers or other people in your community about starting your SIG.
 Attend other SIG sessions to let people know about it.
 Spread the word about your interests.
 It’s pretty likely that others share your passion for that topic and want to talk about it.

 What If There IS No Local Agile Community Organization?

 If there’s no organization currently serving your community, start one!
 Seriously.
 There are a few steps you should take to get one off the ground.